dovecot/documentation/source/configuration_manual/replication.rst

 Replication works only between server pairs.
 If you have a large cluster, you need multiple independently functioning Dovecot backend pairs.
-This means that :ref:`director <dovecot_director>` isn't supported with replication.
 The replication in general is a bit resource intensive, so it's not recommended to be used in multi-million user installations.